gocom/git-draft/man/man1/git-draft.1.md

 `--stdin`
 : If specified, *source branch* and *keywords* are read from standard input.

+`-r`, `--revert`
+: Instead of cherry-picking, search and revert commits from the currently active branch. *source-branch* is not using, when reverting commits using this option.

 `-all`
 : Instead of prompting for commit selection, cherry-picks all matching commits.